 Mahakaleshwar Temple in Ujjain, Madhya Pradesh is one of the twelve Jyotirlingas of Lord Shiva.
 Images of various god and Goddesses, Apsaras and Kichakas adorn the walls and pillars of the temple.
 Also, the Lingam of the Mahakaleshwar temple is the largest in size among all other Jyotirlingas.
+This temple is also a part of the Mahakaleshwar Omkareshwar Tour.
 Some of the places near Mahakaleshwar Temple are:

 It is located just 400 mt away from the Mahakaleshwar temple.
 This temple is one of the Shakti Peethas according to the Hindu mythology.
 Devotees also believe that Sati’s elbow fell here when the Sudarshana Chakra in the Daksha Yagna episode of the Hindu tradition cut her body.